Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Commander.md

 **Recharge** 16+ after battle

 **Effect:** Decrease the escalation die by 1.
-Then 1d3 of your nearby allies can heal using a recovery.
+Then `dice: 1d3` of your nearby allies can heal using a recovery.

 ##### Adventurer Feat

-The tactic now affects 1d3 + 1 nearby allies.
+The tactic now affects `dice: 1d3` + 1 nearby allies.

 ##### Champion Feat